Health Care Benefits: Illinois

 - Illinois chose to establish a state-federal partnership Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage is legal in Illinois.
+- Same-sex marriage is legal nationwide.
+Illinois also recognizes civil unions.
 See Same-Sex Partner Benefits.

 - Illinois mandates apply to group health insurance plans and health maintenance organizations (HMOs), for employers covering more than two employees.
 See Scope of Mandates.

 - Group health plans that allow dependents to enroll must also include coverage for newborn and adopted children.
 See Dependent Coverage.

 - Group health plans must provide basic health care for children.
 See Basic Health Care Services - Children.